Dennis Powers: Career and community involvement

-Personal life

-He has been married to Tracy (Adkins) Powers since 1987 and they have been members of the First Baptist Church of Jacksboro since 1990.

-Political stances
+Tennessee House of Representatives (2011–present)

+Elections

+In 1992, 1994, and 1996, Powers was the Republican nominee for Tennessee's 36th House of Representatives district.
+He won his first election to the seat in 2010, and he is in his eighth term as a state representative.

+Tenure

-Stated on February 21, 2023, in a debate regarding HB 327 which would make the Tennessee Office of Faith-Based Initiatives funded by the state, that he believes that some decisions made by the Supreme Court have been incorrect.
+Powers said in February 2023, in a debate regarding HB 327, which would make the Tennessee Office of Faith-Based Initiatives funded by the state, that he believes some decisions made by the Supreme Court have been incorrect.

-In March 2023, Powers introduced a bill to expand the methods of execution in Tennessee to include firing squads, claiming that it would be beneficial for the families of victims to have closure and that firing squad was the preferred method by death row inmates.
-Democrats criticized the bill as supporting "cruel and unusual punishment" that increased the pain of execution and a "step backward".
+In March 2023, Powers introduced a bill to expand the methods of execution in Tennessee to include firing squads, claiming that it would be beneficial for the families of victims to have closure and that firing squads were the preferred method by death row inmates.
+Democrats criticized the bill as supporting "cruel and unusual punishment" that increased the pain of execution and as a "step backward".